 9.4 A Party may, to the extent required by applicable law, disclose Confidential Information in accordance with the order or decision of a competent court or authority, provided that: (i) such Party, if permissible under applicable law, notifies the other Party in writing of any such intended disclosure as soon as reasonably practicable prior to such disclosure, (ii) such Confidential Information is disclosed to the minimum extent legally required, and (iii) the Party promptly requests confidentiality restrictions to be applied regarding the disclosed Confidential Information.
 Notwithstanding any disclosures pursuant to this clause, the disclosed Confidential Information shall remain subject to this duty of confidentiality.

 9.5 Each Party shall treat the other Party’s Confidential Information with the same care as it treats its own Confidential Information (no less than reasonable care).

-9.6 The receiving Party’s duty to protect the Confidential Information commences on the date the Confidential Information is disclosed to the receiving Party and shall remain in effect for an unlimited period of time, even after the termination of the Agreement.
+9.6 The receiving Party’s duty to protect the Confidential Information commences on the date the Confidential Information is disclosed to the receiving Party and shall remain in effect for a period of five (5) years after the termination of the Agreement.
+Confidential Information about Referrals may be subject to banking secrecy, meaning that such Confidential Information shall remain confidential for an unlimited period of time, even after the termination of the Agreement.